SUBMISSIONS ARE CLOSED.

 Only fiction and story books will be considered (ie: no resource/information books).
 These can be picture books, chapter books or beginner readers.
 Boardbooks for babies & toddlers are also positively invited for submission and in these cases, both fiction & non-fiction content are acceptable.

-The 1st edition of the book must be/have been physically published between Jan 1st and Dec 31st 2022.
+The 1st edition of the book must be/have been physically published between Jan 1st and Dec 31st 2024.

-All nominated titles must be received by January 19th 2023.
+All nominated titles must be received by March 3rd 2025.

 The book must have been published in the UK.